Fall-2025-COMP163/project-2-ktyler-07/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects
+- Added gold

+## AI Usage
+- N/A
+## How to run
+- edit the main program for testing with your information.